 - respond as promptly as possible to inquiries.
 Please note that our team manually processes each application and may experience delays during high-volume times.
 We appreciate your patience in this process.

 From applicants, we expect the decorum and comportment — in written and telephone correspondence, as well as in person — that characterizes the best members of the legal profession.

-- TBA – Financial Aid Office begins awarding financial aid packages via Student Info System (SIS)
+- Late Feb./Early March – Financial Aid Office begins awarding financial aid packages via Student Info System (SIS)